 Knowledge stored in an intranet takes many forms, from blog posts to documents to company polls.
 One of the biggest benefits of having a single source for this information is the tribal knowledge gained by everyone in the organization.
 This can be a huge competitive advantage for your business, reducing time to onboard new employees, retaining the knowledge from those who have left the company, and making all of this accessible to current employees.
 Knowing that all the information an employee might need is trusted and accessible helps them work faster and feel more confident in the work they produce.
 This will also affect how you serve your customers and their perception of your business.

 3. Improve collaboration and feedback

 The best way to encourage employees to use your intranet is to pull them in.
 People will naturally use a tool when they are drawn in by their peers or their work.
-Most intranets have social features such as @-mentions, comments, easy document sharing, and some form of notifications.
-Using mentions and comments help you bring in the right people at the right time to contribute to work, and keeps all feedback and contributions contextual.
+Many intranets have social features such as @-mentions, comments, easy document sharing, and some form of notifications.
+Using mentions and comments helps you bring in the right people at the right time to contribute to work and keeps all feedback and contributions contextual.

 Having one single place to capture feedback and work with your team supports collaboration since all information is available to involved stakeholders and updates are in real-time.

 4. Draw your employees in with compelling content